ForestryMC/ForestryMC/README.md

 ### Building

-The localization files reside in their own repository.
-It is pulled in automatically.

 You may want to adjust the "./gradle.properties" file to set your mc account as needed.

 To setup, open a command line and run "gradlew setupDecompWorkspace".
 Then run the following depending on your IDE: